Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Canopy Harbor Point

-Positioned between two of Baltimore’s most popular waterfront neighborhoods—Harbor East and Fell’s Point—Canopy offers sweeping panoramas of the Inner Harbor (including the famous Domino Sugar sign) via the wide floor-to-ceiling windows that are a staple throughout the hotel.
-Canopy allows guests to bring up to two dogs weighing 75 pounds or less for an additional $50 fee.
+Positioned between two of Baltimore’s most popular waterfront neighborhoods—Harbor East and Fell’s Point—Canopy offers sweeping panoramas of the Inner Harbor (including the famous Domino Sugars sign) via the wide floor-to-ceiling windows that are a staple throughout the hotel.
+Canopy allows guests to bring pets up to 75 pounds for an additional $75 fee.
 After checking you and your pet in, enjoy a Southern-inspired meal at Canopy’s on-site restaurant Cindy Lou’s Fish House, a product of the illustrious Foreman Wolf restaurant group.

 Hotel Indigo

-Once home to Baltimore’s first YMCA, this storied hotel is located in the heart of the historic Mount Vernon neighborhood.
+This storied hotel is located in the heart of the historic Mount Vernon neighborhood.
 Literary-inspired decorative elements and turn-of-the-century furnishings meet luxury amenities to provide you and your pets with a five-star experience.
-Hotel Indigo charges a $25 pet fee per night, but book using their special pet getaway package and they’ll waive it, plus they’ll greet your furry friend with some delicious treats from The Dog Chef!
+Hotel Indigo charges a $25 pet fee per night.
 The hotel is just three blocks from Howard’s Dog Park, and beloved Baltimore destinations like the Washington Monument and Walters Art Museum are also within walking distance.

 A Foster Dog at Hotel Revival